wp-plugins/easy-code-placement/readme.txt

 * Save unlimited Codes on options page
 * Activate and Deactivate the Codes
-* Standard WP Text Widget Modified for usage with PHP
+* Set the alignment for the Codes
 * Place a Code with a Shortcode
-* Place a Code with a PHP-Snippet
-* Place a Code with the WordPress Text-Widget
+* Place a Code with the standard WordPress Text-Widget
 * Ready for translations
 * Clean uninstall - No data left